GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 (LEDs, rumble).
 Unfortunately, gamepad inputs and outputs are not well standardized and web browsers often require custom logic for specific devices.
 This is unsustainable and results in poor support for the long tail of older and uncommon devices.
-It also causes the browser to depend on quirks present in the behavior of specific devices.
+It also causes the browser to depend on quirks in the behavior of specific devices.

 ## Current status {: #status }